-The implementation of a fully integrated gas market by 2014 is a target of the Regional Initiatives, but it is a goal which can only be reached through shared responsibilities driven by a voluntary process.
+The implementation of a fully integrated gas market by 2014 is a target of the Regional Initiatives but it is a goal which can only be reached through shared responsibilities driven by a voluntary process.

-In early May 2011 the majority of the countries of the GRI SSE have so far not fully transposed the 3rd Energy Package into national legislation.
-Some Member States have successfully introduced an Entry-Exit System but most of the other provisions of the 3rd package still need to be transposed.
-This prevents the introduction of adequate national legislation to ensure effective unbundling and is an obstacle to the creation of a fruitful soil for the regional cooperative work of TSOs and regulators.
+In early May 2011 the majority of the countries of the GRI SSE had not fully transposed the 3rd Energy Package into national legislation.
+Some Member States had successfully introduced an Entry-Exit System but some other provisions of the 3rd package still needed to be transposed.
+A further informal assessment of the transposition of the 3rd Energy Package will be performed in 2013.
+Such transposition is indeed essential to lay the foundations for a fruitful cooperation between TSOs and regulators at regional level.

-Beyond the provisions of the third package which need to be transposed into national legislation, certain requirements are directly applicable.
-According to Article 12 of Regulation (EC) 715/2009, TSOs shall cooperate on a regional level on several aspects including investment plans, enabling coordinated regional infrastructure development with fair cost allocation, the promotion of operational arrangements in order to ensure the optimal management of the network, the promotion of the development of energy exchanges, the coordinated allocation of cross-border capacity through non-discriminatory market-based solutions, and the integration of balancing mechanisms.
+Moreover, according to Article 12 of Regulation (EC) 715/2009, TSOs shall cooperate on a regional level on several aspects including investment plans, enabling coordinated regional infrastructure development with fair cost allocation, the promotion of operational arrangements in order to ensure the optimal management of the network, the promotion of the development of energy exchanges, the coordinated allocation of cross-border capacity through non-discriminatory market-based solutions and the integration of balancing mechanisms.
 To this end, regional cooperation of TSOs is not a voluntary task but already a legal requirement.